vaadin/web-components/packages/vaadin-time-picker/README.md

 1. When in the `vaadin-time-picker` directory, run `npm install` and then `bower install` to install dependencies.

-1. Run `polymer serve --open`, browser will automatically open the component API documentation.
+1. Run `npm start`, browser will automatically open the component API documentation.

 1. You can also open demo or in-browser tests by adding **demo** or **test** to the URL, for example: